College of Osteopathic Medicine

 Read More

-Students learn the basics of nutrition and culinary medicine through team-based learning and hands-on cooking classes designed to align with the philosophy of osteopathic medicine.
+Learn the nutrition and culinary medicine through hands-on cooking classes designed to align with the philosophy of osteopathic medicine.

 Read More

-Students gain hands-on experience through their clinical clerkship rotations at over 70 local regional hospitals, clinics, and health care facilities.
+Gain hands-on experience through clinical clerkship rotations at hundreds of local, regional, and state hospitals, clinics, and health care facilities.

 Read More